jubakong/ReactorKitTemplate/README.md

 # ReactorKitTemplate

-- Generate Reactorkit file template faster and easier wtih this
+- Generate ReactorKit file template faster and easier wtih this

 - All you need to do is
 1. Download `ReactorKit.xctemplate`